CPS-SKLCS/NAPL/README.md

 ```

 ### Use
-Let us begin with some simple code:

-Take the filter node operation as an example:
+Let us begin with some simple code and take the filter node operation as an example:
 ```napl
 def filter_Node(list<Node> nodes) -> list<Node> {
     return [i for Node i in nodes if i.get_id()!="1"]